Patient Information During COVID-19

 • All contact surfaces within the treatment room are thoroughly sanitized between each patient.
 Patients can be assured that the room they are being seen in has been sanitized with an approved disinfectant.

 • Patients are asked to come alone to their appointment.
-You may bring one person to assist you if necessary.
+You may bring one person to assist you only if necessary.

 • A protective barrier has been placed at the front desk.
 If you are speaking with an MOA, we ask that you do so from behind the protective shield.